DiegoPiovezana/LoggingHelper/Readme.md

             try
             {
                 LoggingHelper.Check();
-                LoggingHelper.Write("This is a this is a trace log message.", 0, "Start application.");
+                LoggingHelper.Write("This is a trace log message.", 0, "Start application.");
                 LoggingHelper.Write("Debug message.", 1, null);
                 LoggingHelper.Write("This is a message for an information log.", 2, null);
             }